xzzhang2/xzzhang2.github.io/pages/pubs.md

 4. Lin, W.-Y., Cao, B., & **Zhang, X.** (2017).
 To speak or not to speak?
 Predicting college students’ outspokenness in the pro-democracy movement in Hong Kong. *International Journal of Communication, 11*, 3704-3720. (**Q2 (top 32%) in SSCI** – Communication, 2016 JCR IF = 1.498, USC Annenberg Press)

 5. **Zhang, X**.
 (2017) Exploring the country co-occurrence network in the Twittersphere at an international economic event.
 In: Cheng X., Ma W., Liu H., Shen H., Feng S., Xie X. (eds) *Social Media Processing.
 SMP 2017.
 Communications in Computer and Information Science.
 Vol. 774*, 308-318.
 Springer, Singapore. doi: 10.1007/978-981-10-6805-8_25 (**EI**, acceptance rate: 20%)

-4. **Zhang, X.** (2017).
-Visualization, technologies, or the public?
-Exploring the articulation of data-driven journalism in the Twittersphere. *Digital Journalism*.
-Online first, doi: 10.1080/21670811.2017.1340094.
-(Indexed in Web of Science **ESCI**, **SCOPUS**, Routledge Journals, Taylor & Francis Ltd.)

 5. Zhong, Z.-J., & **Zhang, X.** (2017).
 A mediation path to Chinese netizens’ civic engagement: The effects of news usage, civic motivations, online expression and discussion. *China: An International Journal, 15*(2), 22-43. (**SSCI** - Area Studies, corresponding author.
 The NUS Press, National University of Singapore)